EASS-HIT-PART-A-2025-CLASS-VIII/sim-device-control/README.md

 As of now the project contains:
 - Python fastapi backend
 - Typescript React as a UI framework and Vite as a building tool and development server
+- MySQL Database that saves logs and devices

 Project folders layout: